jfcloutier/karma_agency/notes/symbolic_cognitive_robotics.md

 * Every CA of level N belongs to the umwelt of one MCA associated to that level
   * The level of a CA is the number of edges from the CA to primitive CAs
   * For a Society of Mind (SOM) with N levels, there must be one MCA per level 1..N, plus one MCA for level N+1 with an empty umwelt
-  * Once a CA is added at level N + 1, an MCA is immediately created for the empty level N + 2etc.
+  * Once a CA is added at level N + 1, an MCA is immediately created for the empty level N + 2 etc.
 * An MCA observes only cognitive sensations from its umwelt

 ### Meta-cognitive actions